alankent/google-docs-comic-script-formatter/README.md

 This differs from the standard rules for formatting a little to make it easier to implement the formatter.
 For example, I use "-" around character names to spot them more reliably.

 ## How I use it

 - You have to type in extra chracters (e.g. "-" around character names), but while writing the script I don't worry about the indentation or bold etc. Every so often, I re-run the formatter ("Add-ons" / "Comic Script Formatter" / "Update formatting") and it will do the formatting for me.
 - Level 1 headings are left for the script writer (e.g. for "Notes", "Script", and other top level sections).
 - When writing a script, I start with an outline of only headings ("#" to "#####" - h2 to h5).
 I flesh out the overall structure.
+- Next pass I write out the dialog (character names and what they say).
+I iterate on that until I am happy.
+- I then do another pass to add in "[1-10-100]" style numbers, one per comic frame.
+I add extra notes as actions.
+This is where I decide what dialog goes on the same frame.
 - I use a table of contents extension to provide an episode outline.
 As I insert additional detail between the headings, I can see the table of contents in the side bar, allowing me to at a glance remember the overall structure of the document.
 - I use [N-NN-NNN] for episode number, location number, and shot numbers (e.g. "[1-10-100]").
 I increment the location and shot numbers by 10 to make it easier to insert new frames later between existing numbers (e.g., "[1-15-200]").
 Padding the numbers (starting from "X-10-100") has an advantage that the strings will sort easily, e.g. when used as file names in a directory for each frame.
 - All dialog I do in upper case.
 Sorry, this extension won't work if you use lower case text in dialog.
 You can look at the code and implement your own rules like spotting paragraphs starting and ending with quotes or similar.